Sally Nicholls: Life

 Nicholls was born and grew up in Stockton-on-Tees, England.
 She attended Great Ayton Friends' School until its closure and subsequently Egglescliffe School until 2001.

 On finishing school, Nicholls chose to travel around the world.
 She reached Australia and New Zealand, following a period of working in Japan at a Red Cross hospital.

-She returned to the United Kingdom to begin a bachelor's degree at the University of Warwick, covering Philosophy and Literature.
-Completing her undergraduate degree, she signed up to continue with Bath Spa University, taking their "Writing for Young People" master's degree, offered by the School of English and Creative Studies there.
+She returned to the United Kingdom to begin a bachelor's degree in Philosophy and Literature at the University of Warwick.
+Following that, she signed up to continue with Bath Spa University, taking their "Writing for Young People" master's degree, offered by the School of English and Creative Studies there.

 As of 2012 Nicholls lives in Oxford.
 She is a regular at Quaker meetings including Young Friends General Meeting.

 Writing

 Publications

 Nicholls' first three novels all have death as the central theme.

 Her first novel, Ways to Live Forever, was written during her time at Bath Spa.
 The story is that of an 11-year-old child called Sam who is dying of leukaemia (a form of cancer), written as the scrapbook of the child.
 This book was published by Marion Lloyd Books, part of Scholastic Press in January 2008.
 It was made into a movie of the same title released in 2010.

-Her second book was Season of Secrets, based on a pagan summer god, or green man.
+Her second book was Season of Secrets, based on a pagan summer god, or Green Man.
 This novel originally had the working titles The Green Man and The Midnight Hunter.
 It was published in April 2009.

 Her third book, All Fall Down, is about a 14-year-old girl in the year of the Black Death, as she experiences the deaths of many of her family and neighbours, and struggles to save her surviving family.
 It was published in 2012, also by Marion Lloyd Books.